clottman/elizabethzaleski/book.md

 Phenomenal.
 I was sad when it was over. **â€”Mom**

 # Errata:
-Two errors have been discovered . . . so far.
-The first person who is not my dad to email me identifying them will win $20.
-They are not subtle (a misspelled word and an extra word).
-If this note is still up, the prize has not been claimed!
+Four errors have been discovered . . . so far.
+See if you can find them.

+Also, my mom objects to the phrase "lost the house" on page 36, which might imply the house was foreclosed on.
+It was not.